 Scarring after a tummy tuck (abdominoplasty) is invisible under most clothing.
 Even under bathing suits and undergarments, your scars are not likely to be seen.

-With that said, every tummy tuck is different, and you may have a different scarring pattern than someone else who had a tummy tuck based on your anatomy and the improvements you sought from surgery.
+With that said, every tummy tuck is different, and you may have a different tummy tuck scar pattern than someone else who had a tummy tuck based on your anatomy and the improvements you sought from surgery.

-Knowing what type of abdominoplasty scar you will have depends almost completely on the type of tummy tuck you undergo.
+Knowing what type of tummy tuck minimize scarring you will have depends almost completely on the type of tummy tuck you undergo.

 Generally speaking, there are four types of tummy tucks:

 Each of these has a different scar pattern depending on where the incisions are made.
 They are all quite similar.

 Full tummy tuck and extended tummy tuck both require two standard tummy tuck incision: one around the belly button to detach it from the rest of the tummy tuck incision and the abdominal skin (so it can be repositioned) and one along the lower abdomen (hip to hip).